rundeck/docs/docs/manual/workflow-steps/datadog.md

 : If the event should have a parent event, this is where you can specify the parent ID by including its ID.
 This field is not required.

 - **Source Type Name**
-: This is the type of event being posted.
+: This is the type of event that is being posted.
 Option examples include nagios, hudson, jenkins, my_apps, chef, puppet, git, bitbucket, etc.

 - **Tags**
 : This can be a list of tags that you want to be applied to the event.
 If you wish to specify more than one, they need to be separated by a comma.